July 2018: CCR-FYI SC Bylaws July 2018

 A. The regular meetings of the Steering Committee shall be held on the last Thursday of every month at 11 a.m. in a location to be announced.
 Any change in time or location must be agreed upon at the previous meeting and approved by a majority of members present at that meeting.

 B. Meetings will abide by the by-laws of the CCR-FYI and will be scheduled for one hour.
-No meeting of the Steering committee shall exceed two hours in length except by a simple majority vote.
+No meeting of the Steering Committee shall exceed one hour in length except by a simple majority vote.
 If the meeting is to be extended, it shall be extended in half-hour increments.
 Unfinished business will be relegated to the next meeting.

 C. Quorum is more than one-half of the active membership of the SC.
 A quorum shall be necessary to vote on proposed motions and to amend the by-laws of the Steering Committee.
 If a quorum is not present, motions may be voted on electronically, if approved by a majority of the members present.

-D. Voting Motions shall carry if they receive a majority vote.
+D. Voting motions shall carry if they receive a majority vote.
 All regular members present may vote.
-Electronic votes shall be carried out by the Chair within a limited time frame.
+Electronic votes shall be carried out by the Chairs within a a month.

-A. Attendance will be taken at each meeting.
+A. Attendance will be taken at each meeting by the secretary.
 To remain in good standing, members must attend all scheduled monthly meetings.
-Members that are not able to attend a meeting must notify the Chair via e-mail or by telephone.
+Members that are not able to attend a meeting must notify the Chair via e-mail.

 B. Excused absences should be coordinated with the Chair 24 hrs in advance.
 Excused absences include but are not limited to emergencies, annual, sick, or maternity leave, attendance at scientific meetings, or patient care, and are at the discretion of the chair.
 Excused absences will not be considered as a missed meeting.
 However, no more than 3 successive excused absences will be permitted and will result in suspension of membership rights (defined below).